Kangshanagar: Education

 There are 3 educational institutions in Kangshanagar.
 They are Kangshanagar High School, Kangshanagar Government Primary School and Kangshanagar Islamia Senior (Alim) Madrasha.
 All of these educational institutes situated in the walking distance from the bus stations.

 Public offices

 The economical importance and convenient communication with comilla city make Kangshanagar one of the significant place in the region.
-This is why it has several important public offices like Bharella Union council office and Regional agricultural center is situated in the southern part of the Kangshanagar Bazar.
-Because of the commercial importance and for the easier access to the local business man, a branch of government bank Sonali Bank is situated here.
-A branch of Bangladesh Commerce Bank A branch of Grameen Bank, BRAC (NGO) & a Dutch Bangla Bank Fast Track ATM is also located in the southern part of the Kangshanagar Bazar.
+This is why it has several important public offices like Bharella Union council office and Regional agricultural center is situated here.